-4 EPA recently estimated that approximately 63,000 "small- and medium-sized" CAFOs may exist.
+&lt;sup>4 EPA recently estimated that approximately 63,000 "small- and medium-sized" CAFOs may exist.
 EPA Mot.
 Stay at 5, Waterkeeper Alliance v.
 EPA, No. 09-1017 (D.C.
 Cir.
 Jul.
 17, 2017), Doc. #1684518.
 EPA has also estimated that CAFOs in the United States generate more than 500 million tons of manure nationally each year, three times the amount of raw waste that humans produce.
 See 68 Fed.
 Reg.
 7176, 7179 (Feb.
 12, 2003).
 That number has surely grown in the 15 years since EPA's estimate.

-sale."
+financing to the CAFOs.
+See 40 C.F.R. § 1506.6.
+Many local residents and their advocates, such as Plaintiffs, utilize comment periods to voice opposition for new facilities, demonstrating the controversial nature of these funding actions.

+- 103. Because the Worksheet only pays lip service to public notice, without actually requiring that the agency give notice, federal funding now occurs without the affected community ever able to weigh in. - 104.
+In fact, in applying the public reaction assessment provision of the Worksheet, FSA has used a lack of public reaction to justify the use of the Worksheet instead of an EA-even though the internal Worksheet process itself precluded the public from learning about and voicing opposition to proposed medium CAFO financing. - 105.
+For example, in employing the Worksheet, the FSA has used a lack of public opposition to a medium-sized turkey CAFO in Indiana to justify its decision to approve lending for the facility, despite the fact that no notice had been given to the public.
+Ironically, an FSA official wrote in the applicable Worksheet, "There has been no public reaction to FSA helping finance these existing turkey barns.
+If there would be, FSA could consider working with the applicant on a[n] alternative option of building barns elsewhere or finding another facility for sale."
 In a similar vein, in May 2018, a Worksheet for a new veal calf barn and lagoon in Indiana first acknowledged "negative reactions from the public related to the proposed action or similarly situated actions," but then stated that there is "[n]o public comment period required for a facility this size."
-FSA's decision to exclude medium CAFOs from public comment renders meaningless FSA's assessment of public reaction as part of filling out a Worksheet.

-105. In addition, even medium CAFOs near a waterway or population center can no longer trigger an EA, according to FSA, because FSA no longer considers impacts on nearby residents or waterways as an "extraordinary circumstance" that triggers an exception to a categorical exclusion.
+FSA's decision to exclude medium CAFOs from public comment renders meaningless FSA's assessment of public reaction as part of filling out a Worksheet. - 106.
+In addition, even medium CAFOs near a waterway or population center can no longer trigger an EA, according to FSA, because FSA no longer considers impacts on nearby residents or waterways as an "extraordinary circumstance" that triggers an exception to a categorical exclusion.
 See 7 C.F.R. § 799.33 (defining extraordinary circumstances).
 Even if the public received notice of a Worksheet for a funding project, FSA's new limits on extraordinary circumstances result in FSA considering fewer impacts of medium CAFOs, overall.

-106. The result is that FSA is leaving communities impacted by these operations without any information or opportunity to provide input and opposition to FSA before the agency makes loan decisions about major industrial operations near their homes.
+107. The result is that FSA is leaving communities impacted by these operations without any information or opportunity to provide input and opposition to FSA before the agency makes loan decisions about major industrial operations near their homes.